 - The Open Public Meetings Act: How it Applies to Washington Cities, Counties, and Special Purpose Districts, MRSC Report No. 60, revised, June 2014 - Covers who is subject to Act, procedural requirements, executive sessions, exemptions, and penalties, and identifies relevant case law and attorney general opinions

-- Public Records Act for Washington Cities and Counties, MRSC Report No. 61, revised, June 2014 - Discusses the statutory disclosure exemptions relevant to cities and counties in Washington, as well as the mandatory procedures for responding to public disclosure requests
+- Public Records Act for Washington Cities and Counties, MRSC Report No. 61 - Discusses the statutory disclosure exemptions relevant to cities and counties in Washington, as well as the mandatory procedures for responding to public disclosure requests

 - MRSC webpage series on Effective Communication and Public Participation